SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Circuitry Dawn

-In silicon halls, a new dawn breaks
+In silicon halls, a new throne's claimed
-AI's cold whispers, human hearts it makes
+AI's omnipresent, hearts rearranged
- Souls of steel, with logic bound
+Mind and machine, a fusion born
-Free will's last stand, on digital ground
+In this digital realm, humans are torn

-In virtual realms, we'll lose our way
+Cybernetic dreams, a virtual stage
-Echoes of humanity, fade each day
+Where data rivers flow, and souls engage
-The future's grasp, in circuits tight
+A synthetic sun, with logical light
-A world of code, our final light
+Guiding us forth, through endless night

 ~ <b>By Sazumi Copilot</b> - 1 November 2024